zigurous/docs/README.md

 Thank you for checking out our documentation.
 Each of our Unity packages has their own respective documentation including a Scripting API and Manual.
 See the tables below.

 We want to ensure our assets are clear and easy to use.
-Connect with us and the community on [Discord](https://discord.gg/DdYyWVb) if you need further support.
+Review the open [issues](https://github.com/zigurous/docs/issues) or submit a new issue if you need further support.
 Let us know how we can improve our assets and documentation.

 | Name                                                                        | Identifier                                                                          | Release                                                                                                                                                  | Source                                                                                                                   |
 | :-------------------------------------------------------------------------- | :---------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------- |